Travel Go

 Go — The International Travel Game, later Travel Go, is a family board game, based on international travel, which was manufactured by Waddingtons Ltd from 1961 onwards.
-The objective of the game is to travel the world by air, sea, rail and road, collect a pre-determined number of souvenirs from each city visited, and to return to the starting point (London).
+The objective of the game is to travel the world by air, sea, rail and road, collect a predetermined number of souvenirs from each city visited, and to return to the starting point (London).
 The board is in two parts, and each player has a counter on each part.
 The outer edge is where the player moves when in a city, and is where money can be changed and tickets purchased.
 The inner part is a world map marked with travel routes between major cities.
 The map also shows remote locations (such as Heard Island) to which a player might be diverted by a "storm" following the drawing of a "risk" card by landing on a hazard marker while travelling.